rudraksh-lab/D-G_Test_Assignment/README.md

 Working condition, Price range and date are hard code in test as of now however same can be made dynamic and referred from data provider dictionary.

-Test Framework has helper.py for web element locators, navigation and validation through functions hence change in code for adding test is not required (except sub-category specific products (i.e. cooking and boiler)), any additional data combination specific test can be added by just adding data and test in file test_run.py
+Test Framework has seperate "helper.py" file for web element locators, navigation and validation through functions and already parameterised hence no change in code required for adding additional tests (except sub-category specific products (i.e. cooking and boiler)), any additional data combination specific test can be added by just adding data and test in file "test_run.py"

-Please note If conditions for sub-catageory specific products : Cooking and Boiler also need to be updated in helper.py to cover exceptional flow condition for these products.
+Please note If conditions for sub-catageory specific products : Cooking and Boiler also need to be updated in helper.py to cover sub-category flow condition for these products.

 # Documentation